What Does "Listing a Property" Mean?

 - Does not require that the building/structure be returned to its historic state as the result of loss or damage for insurance purposes.

 - Does not require an owner to allow public access to private property

 - Encourages, but does not require, continual maintenance of the private property

-- Does not require any government entity to maintain private property, nor to provide funds for restoration and preservation
+- Does not require any government/or private entity to maintain a property, nor does it automatically provide funds for restoration and preservation

 - Does not provide an historical marker for the property, although owners are eligible to purchase one through private vendors